naijaping/List-newest-members/readme.txt

 This is a very lightweight Buddypress plugin that list photos and names of the newest members in the widget area.

-With this plugin, you can set the total number of members to show in the widget.
+With this plugin, you can set any total number of members to show in the widget.

 This plugin allow the use of the widget in many sidebars ( Multiple Use )